 |Salary:||From £35,333 per annum|

-Please note this role is fixed term until 30 September 2025, and full time at 1.0 FTE
+Please note, this post is full time at 1.0 FTE.

 We strive for a diverse workforce with the very best employees and are committed to creating an inclusive environment for all.
 The University encourages applications from underrepresented groups inclusive of Black, Asian and other minoritised/marginalised ethnic groups, all gender identities and expressions from the LGBT+ community, candidates with a disability, and those that practise different faiths and beliefs, to enhance our One Community where we strive to be kind, patient, and supportive of each other.

 Please note: If you think you may require a visa to work in the UK please refer to UK Visas and Immigration or UK Visas – Information for Prospective Staff before embarking upon an application to ensure that you understand the requirements for sponsorship.
 You may be eligible to work in the UK via other alternative visa routes such as the Global Talent Visa or by having Settlement / ILR, please refer to the UK Visas pages above for further details.